kj7rrv/altimeter-practice/README.md

 	airspeed: 0,			// Air speed in knots for an air speed indicator roll : 0,				// Roll angle in degrees for an attitude indicator pitch : 0,				// Pitch angle in degrees for an attitude indicator
+	off_flag: false			// Off flag for an attitude indicator
 	altitude: 0,			// Altitude in feets for an altimeter indicator
 	pressure: 30,			// Pressure in inHg for an altimeter indicator
 	turn: 0,				// Turn direction for turn coordinator